-This Law provides the obligation to submit relevant materials as they are in accordance with laws/regulations for the application for export license of dual-use items (including technologies and services) (Article 21).
-It also provides the obligation regarding end users and end use to submit the exporter's certificate (Article 15) and evaluation investigation by the Chinese authorities (Article 17).
+The Export Control Law provides the obligation to submit relevant materials as they are in accordance with laws/regulations for the application for export license of dual-use items (including technologies and services) (Article 21).
+It also provides the obligation regarding end users and end use to submit the exporter's certificate (Article 15) and evaluation and investigation by the Chinese authorities (Article 17).
 Because of these provisions, there is a concern that this may allow the Chinese regulatory authorities to require excessive disclosure of important technological information such as source codes in determining the applicability, or to directly access and steal sensitive information of Japanese companies legally through the process of examining end users and end use.
+The "Draft Ordinance for Export Control of Dual-Use Items" also provides the obligation to submit technical explanations or inspection reports when applying for an export license (Article 20) and the exporter's obligation to submit a certificate regarding end-users and end-uses (Article 28), which raised the same points of concern as with the Export Control Law.
 Since the details of both measures are left to the implementing regulations, we must pay close attention to specific provisions and operation of submitted documents by subordinate laws and regulations in the future.